Updated 10/23/2023 Electronic portfolios have been getting a lot of attention lately as they become...

 Offers direct access to learning.
 In our information-saturated world, MOOCs allow participants to anchor their learning process around a structure, however loose it may be.
 Learners can access courses from virtually anywhere and tap into the vast sea of information to augment their work, help other participants, share ideas, facilitate discussion, and expand their communities.

 Promotes active engagement.
 MOOCs work best when everyone participates in the learning process.
 All student work is shared for the benefit of everyone.
-Rather than competitors, MOOC participants are collaborators who benefit from finding and mining pockets of information together, sharing insights and personal experience, and creating an environment where learning is social and dynamic.
+Rather than competitors, MOOC participants are collaborators who benefit from finding and mining pockets of information together, sharing insights and personal experiences, and creating an environment where learning is social and dynamic.

 Links people and creates durable networks.
 The open collaboration that happens during the course is designed to last well beyond it.
-Participants and facilitators alike develop networks based on shared interest and can leverage those associations throughout their careers.
+Participants and facilitators alike develop networks based on shared interests and can leverage those associations throughout their careers.

 Provides a flexible and independent learning structure.
 MOOCs aren’t organized around traditional assignments.
 Instead, participants are responsible for engaging with learning materials on their own, sharing perceptions with fellow participants, exploring the web for additional relevant material and, essentially, self-directing their learning with the help of a course guide or facilitator.
 In this way, participants become advocates for their own education and are able to add value autonomously.